Fault Tolerance for Service Function Chains: System Design Overview

-\textbf{In-chain replication.} A high-availability clustering scheme Consensus-based state replication (e.g., Raft \cite{raft}) requires $2f+1$ replicas for each middlebox.
-For a chain of $n$ middleboxes, these schemes need $n\times(f+1)$ and $n\times(2f+1)$ replicas, respectively.
-Replicas are placed on separate servers, and a \emph{na{\"i}ve} placement requires the same number of servers.
-FTC observes that packets already flow through a chain; each server hosting a middlebox of the chain is naturally amendable to serve as a replica for the other middleboxes.
-Instead of allocating dedicated replicas, FTC replicates the middleboxes state across the chain.
-In this way, FTC tolerates $f$ failures with no cost of extra replica servers.
-Moreover, combined with state piggybacking, as described next, in-chain replication enables more asynchrony in state replication.
+FTC observes that packets already flow through a chain; each server hosting a middlebox of the chain can serve as a replica for the other middleboxes.
+Instead of allocating dedicated replicas, FTC replicates the state of middleboxes across the chain.
+In this way, FTC tolerates $f$ failures without the cost of dedicated replica servers.

-\textbf{State piggybacking.} To replicate state modified by a packet, existing schemes send separate messages to replicas.
-In FTC, modified state is piggybacked on data packets; a packet disseminates its own state updates (the state modified in processing of the packet).
-State piggybacking is possible, as a small number of state variables \cite{Statealyzer} are modified with each packet.
-Since state updated in processing of a packet is replicated in servers hosting the chain, relevant state is already disseminated and replicated when a packet leaves the chain.
+\paragraph{State piggybacking:} To replicate state modified by a packet, existing schemes send separate messages to replicas.
+In FTC, a packet carries its own state updates.
+State piggybacking is possible, as a small number of state variables~\cite{Statealyzer} are modified with each packet.
+Since state updated during processing a packet is replicated in servers hosting the chain, relevant state is already transferred and replicated when the packet leaves the chain.

+\paragraph{No checkpointing and no replay:} FTC replicates state values at the granularity of packet transactions, rather than taking snapshots of state or replaying packet processing operations.
+During normal operation, FTC removes state updates that have been applied in all replicas to bound memory usage of replication.
+Furthermore, replicating the values of state variables allows for fast state recovery during failover.

-\textbf{Centralized orchestration.} In our system, a central orchestrator (\texttt{Orch}) manages the network and chains. \texttt{Orch} deploys fault tolerant chains, reliably monitors them, detects their failures, and initiates failure recovery.
-The functionality of \texttt{Orch} is provided by a fault-tolerant SDN controller \cite{onos,ravana,scl}.
-After deploying a chain, to avoid performance bottlenecks, \texttt{Orch} is not involved in the normal chain operations.
+\paragraph{Centralized orchestration:} In our system, a central orchestrator manages the network and chains.
+The orchestrator deploys fault tolerant chains, reliably monitors them, detects their failures, and initiates failure recovery.
+The orchestrator functionality is provided by a fault tolerant SDN controller~\cite{onos,ravana,scl}.
+After deploying a chain, the orchestrator is not involved in normal chain operations to avoid becoming a performance bottleneck.

-Our goal is supporting fault-tolerance for a chain of multi-threaded middleboxes as modeled in \sect{background-and-related-works}.
-We first discuss our protocol for a single middlebox in \sect{ftc-middlebox}, then extend this protocol for a chain of middleboxes in \sect{ftc-chain}.
+In the following sections, we first describe our protocol for a single middlebox in \sect{ftc-middlebox}, then we extend this protocol for a chain of middleboxes in \sect{ftc-chain}.